emerge-ehri/fhir-specification/docs/source/artifacts/genomics_report.rst

 ===============

-The final findings and interpretation of the eMERGEseq Platform genetic test performed on patients and specimens derived from these.
+The final findings and interpretation of the eMERGEseq Platform genetic test performed on blood specimens derived from patients.

 .. sidebar:: Discussions